Geography Playlist

 Surface waves are the slowest but most destructive seismic waves, traveling along Earth’s surface.
 They include Love waves, which cause side-to-side ground motion, and Rayleigh waves, which cause elliptical rolling motion like ocean waves.

-Types of Surface Waves
+Comparison of Surface Waves

-Type | Discovered/Predicted by | Motion | Key Features |
+| Type | Discovered/Predicted by | Motion | Key Features | Destructive Power |

-Love Waves | A.E.H.
-Love (1911) | Horizontal (side-to-side) | Fastest surface wave, causes severe horizontal shearing |
+| Love Waves | A.E.H.
+Love (1911) | Horizontal (side-to-side) | Fastest surface wave; causes lateral shearing. | High (Foundation damage) |

-Rayleigh Waves | Lord Rayleigh (1885) | Elliptical (rolling) | Like ocean waves, cause vertical + horizontal displacement, highly destructive |
+| Rayleigh Waves | Lord Rayleigh (1885) | Elliptical (rolling) | Slowest wave overall; causes vertical and horizontal displacement. | Highest (Structural collapse) |

 Mains Key Points